#1 – Becoming the hostage of “yes”

 “Yes” has been described as possibly the most beautiful word in the English language, if not any language.
 We love, love, LOVE it.
-And after all, isn’t the most famous negotiating book in the world (at least until May 17th!) called “Getting to Yes”?
+And after all, isn’t one of the top negotiating books in the world called “Getting to Yes”?

-And because of that, there is this fairly ridiculous idea that has gained almost mythical proportions about “yes” being the path to “yes”.
-It even has a name – (no it’s not Voldemort) – it’s known as “mere agreement”.
-(It might as well be “Voldemort”.)
+And because of that, there is this fairly ridiculous idea that has gained almost mythical proportions about “yes” being the path to “yes.”
+It even has a name “mere agreement.”
 It holds that the more “small yes’s” you get in a conversation, the more likely it is that someone will give you the big “yes” you are after.

 Seriously?
 When was the last time someone said to you “Do you have a few minutes to talk?” and your stomach didn’t tighten up a little wondering where the conversation was going?